malversoft/cached/decorator.md

 - myfunction```.cache_clear()```

-  Clears and empties the cache being used.
+  Clears or invalidates the cache being used.

 - myfunction```.cache_info()```